Symwe/OnFarm/README.md

 # OnFarm
-This is a mobile application that deals with marketinf farmer's produce
+This is a mobile application that deals with marketing farmer's produce Links farmers to possible loans